SwoyamjitBiswal/ShopEase-Android-E-Commerce-App/README.md

 ShopEase is a complete, modern e-commerce application for Android, built with Kotlin and using a robust, hybrid data model.
 It provides a full suite of features for both customers and administrators, demonstrating a professional, scalable, and offline-first architecture.

+## Setup

+To run this project, you will need to set up your own Firebase project and add the generated `google-services.json` file to the `app/` directory.

+1. Create a new project in the [Firebase Console](https://console.firebase.google.com/).
+2. Add a new Android app to the project with the package name `com.example.shopease`.
+3. Download the `google-services.json` file provided during the setup process.
+4. Place this file in the `ShopEase2/app/` directory of the project.

 ## Core Features

 ### Customer-Facing App